logan-mo/ALL_Deep_Classifier/README.txt

-==> Dataset
+# Dataset
-Dataset filder contains our Dataset.
+Dataset folder contains our Dataset.
 There are three folders to begin with.
-	i)   orignalTrain*      : We will be using this dataset to train our model ii)  orignalValidation* : we will be using this dataset for validating our model iii) orignalTest       : we will be using this dataset to test how our model preforms when deployed using the Web App
+1.  orignalTrain*      : We will be using this dataset to train our model
+2.  orignalValidation* : we will be using this dataset for validating our model
+3.  orignalTest        : we will be using this dataset to test how our model preforms when deployed using the Web App

 *Not included on the GitHub Repository

-==> Info About all the files in Project
+# Info About all the files in Project

 1. The Traning File is for the Image Processing On Traning Data
 2. Validation File is for Image Processing On Validation Data